Abortion ruling prompts variety of reactions from states

 Background: Abortion in Indiana is legal up to about 20 weeks, with some provisions for medical emergencies.
 Before an abortion, patients must undergo an 18-hour waiting period.
 Medical providers must tell patients about the risks involved in abortion and must say the fetus can feel pain around 20 weeks, which is disputed.
 Providers must report complications related to abortion; failure to report can result in a misdemeanor, 180 days in jail and a $1,000 fine.
 Federal courts have blocked several restrictions in Indiana, including an attempt to ban a common second-trimester abortion procedure and a law that would have required doctors to tell pregnant women about a disputed treatment to potentially stop a drug-induced abortion.

-Effect of Supreme Court ruling: No immediate changes are expected, but legislators unwilling to wait until the 2023 session could ask Indiana Gov. Eric Holcomb to call a special session this summer to start modifying the state’s abortion laws.
+Effect of Supreme Court ruling: No immediate changes came from the decision, but the state’s Republican attorney general has asked federal judges to lift orders blocking several state anti-abortion laws.
+Those include one aimed at prohibiting abortions based on gender, race or disability, and another banning a common second-trimester abortion procedure that the legislation called “dismemberment abortion.”

-What’s next: Republican legislative leaders said Friday they expected lawmakers to act on tightening Indiana’s abortion laws during a special legislative session starting July 6, but gave no details about what restrictions would be considered.
-Republican Gov. Eric Holcomb earlier this week called the Legislature into a special session to take up a tax refund proposal, but state law allows legislators to consider any subject.
+What’s next: Republican legislative leaders said they expected lawmakers to act on tightening Indiana’s abortion laws during a special legislative session starting July 6 but gave no details about what restrictions would be considered.
+Republican Gov. Eric Holcomb called the Legislature into a special session to take up a tax refund proposal, although state law allows legislators to consider any subject.
+The session can last up to 40 days.

 ———